 Pyramid schemes are in most countries illegal.

-There is no doubt that the only way how to make money within any MLM is through recruiting other people.
+There is no doubt that the only way how to make a lot of money within any MLM is through recruiting other people.

-The products themselves are expensive, the competition is high and none of the MLM offer a revolutionary product, even though some of them claim so.
+The products themselves are expensive, the competition is high and none of the MLM offer a revolutionary product, even though some of them claim to.

 Those who make money enjoy the process of selling and recruiting.
 These types of people are extroverts and usually have many years of experience working with people.